unbit/uwsgi-docs/tutorials/WritingPlugins.rst

 What is an uWSGI plugin?
 ************************

-uWSGI plugins are a standard shared libraries (with the classic .so extension) exposing a specific C structure named "uwsgi_plugin".
+uWSGI plugins are standard shared libraries (with the classic .so extension) exposing a specific C structure named "uwsgi_plugin".

 This structure exposes a bunch of handy information (like the name of the plugin) and "hooks".